-- A. The school district will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook. - B. This policy or a summary thereof must be conspicuously posted in the administrative offices of the school district and the office of each school. - C. This policy must be given to each school employee and independent contractor who regularly interacts with students at the time of initial employment with the school district. - D. Notice of the rights and responsibilities of students and their parents under this policy must be included in the student discipline policy (See MSBA/MASA Model Policy 506) distributed to parents at the beginning of each school year. - E. The school district shall provide an electronic copy of its most recent amended policy to the Commissioner of Education.
+- A. The school district will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook. - B. This policy or a summary thereof must be conspicuously posted in the administrative offices of the school district and the office of each school. - C. This policy must be given to each school employee and independent contractor who regularly interacts with students at the time of initial employment with the school district. - D. Notice of the rights and responsibilities of students and their parents under this policy must be included in the student discipline policy (See ISD #139 Policy 506) distributed to parents at the beginning of each school year. - E. This policy shall be available to all parents and other school community members in an electronic format in the language appearing on the school district's or a school's website. - F. The school district shall provide an electronic copy of its most recent amended policy to the Commissioner of Education.